-17 Please note that the November 30th letter to Senator Bayh estimates the impact of exchanges under an earlier version of the Patient Protection and Affordable Care Act introduced in the Senate on November
+17 Please note that the November 30th letter to Senator Bayh estimates the impact of exchanges under an earlier version of the Patient Protection and Affordable Care Act introduced in the Senate on November 18th, not the amended version signed into law on March 23rd.
+But because the enacted law included

-2016, the healthier enrollee population and the new efficiencies available in the exchanges will bring down costs on the individual market for equivalent insurance policies by 14-20%. ^{18,19}
+2016, the healthier enrollee population and the new efficiencies available in the exchanges will bring down costs on the individual market for equivalent insurance policies by 14-20%.
+1819

-The CBO also projects that new health insurance affordability tax credits, included in the law, will also have an impact on affordability of coverage on the exchanges.
-Under the provision establishing these credits, qualified consumers who do not receive a qualifying offer of coverage through their employer and who earn less than 400% of the federal poverty level (that is, \$44,000 a year as a single person or \$88,000 for a family of four) will receive a credit based on their income, which can only be used for plans offered on the exchange.
-An estimated 28.6 million Americans and 493,900 residents of Colorado will be eligible to receive these tax credits in 2014.20
+The CBO also projects that new Health Insurance Affordability Tax Credits, included in the law, will also have an impact on affordability of coverage on the exchanges.
+Under the provision establishing these credits, qualified consumers without a qualifying offer of coverage through their employer and who earn less than 400% of the federal poverty level (that is, \$44,000 a year as a single person or \$88,000 for a family of four) will receive a credit based on their income, which can only be used for plans offered on the exchange.
+An estimated 28.6 million Americans and 413,400 residents of Maryland will be eligible to receive these tax credits in 2014.20

 Repeal of these new exchanges would ensure that consumers must face an unreformed, inefficient individual market with costs that will be 14-20% higher for the same level of coverage.
 Consumers would continue to be confined to a disorderly individual market, with no standardization of plan choices, and little meaningful opportunity for meaningful choice and competition among plans.
-For those consumers who did purchase their insurance on the market, the repeal of the affordability tax Credits would put the cost of coverage that much farther out of reach for the 28.6 million Americans and 493,900 state residents who are projected to benefit from them.21
+For those consumers who did purchase their insurance on the market, the repeal of the Affordability Tax Credits would put the cost of coverage that much farther out of reach for the 28.6 million Americans and 413,400 state residents who are projected to benefit from them.21